ati-n/tx.js/docs.md

 `let x: number`...what?

-What is this syntax?
-I know Javascript uses this syntax under the hood, but is it really... appealing?
+Why is this syntax?
+I know Javascript uses this syntax under the hood, and languages like Swift uses is.. but is it really... appealing?

 I didn't like it.
 I thought `int x` would be a million times better, get rid of that wierd syntax come on..
 The syntax would be ~~almost~~ like Java...